mikolmogorov/Ragout/docs/INSTALL.md

 -------

 Ragout requires Sibelia for synteny block decomposition.
-To instal it, run:
+You can download and install it from the website: https://github.com/bioinf/Sibelia

+Otherwise, you can use our script for a quick installation:

 	[sudo] scripts/install-sibelia.py [--prefix=your_prefix]

-Or, if you have installed Ragout with *pip* and do not have "scripts" directory:
+Alternatively, if you have installed Ragout with *pip* and do not have "scripts" directory:

 	curl https://raw.githubusercontent.com/fenderglass/Ragout/master/scripts/install-sibelia.py \